Your stay at the Women’s - Parkville

 Urgently tell the nurse, midwife or doctor if your baby:

-- stops breathing or goes blue
+- stops breathing or turns blue

 - has a fit/convulsion/seizure